-Mortgage buyer Freddie Mac said Thursday that the average rate on 30-year, fixed-rate mortgages rose to 3.94 percent from 3.88 percent last week.
-At this time last year, the benchmark rate was 3.47 percent.
-The historic average was roughly 6 percent.
+Mortgage buyer Freddie Mac said Thursday that the average rate on 30-year fixed-rate mortgages slipped to 3.95 percent from 3.99 percent last week.
+The average has tumbled from 4.20 percent a year ago.

-The average rate on the five-year, adjustable-rate mortgage increased to 3.21 percent from 3.17 percent last week.
+The average on five-year adjustable-rate mortgages slipped to 3.45 percent from 3.47 percent last week.